-- supervised by a licensed attorney or law school faculty member
+- supervised by a licensed attorney or law school faculty member;

-- uncompensated (financially or by academic credit)
+- uncompensated (financially or with academic credit);

 - completed while the student is enrolled at the Law School